Jimmy Hogan: 1920s: Switzerland, France, Germany, Hungary and 1924 Olympics

-1930-1936: Austria and the Wunderteam, France, Fulham, 1936 Olympics
+1930–1936: Austria and the Wunderteam, France, Fulham, 1936 Olympics

 Hogan next formed a partnership with Hugo Meisl in 1931, coaching the Austria national football team to success during its Wunderteam period when it was recognised as one of the best European teams.
 Between 1932 and 1934, Hogan managed Racing Club de Paris and Lausanne Sports once again before returning to England to manage Fulham from May 1934.
 However, the players were not ready for new methods and training routines, and Hogan was sacked after only 31 games whilst lying in a hospital bed, recovering from an appendicitis operation in March 1935.

 Hogan was contacted by Meisl to help coach the Austria national team at the 1936 Summer Olympics, which was hosted by Germany.
 Hogan's team were initially defeated by Peru in the quarter-final (4–2), however, a controversial rematch was scheduled which the Austrians won by default as the Peruvians left Germany in protest.
 Austria reached the final but were beaten 2–1 by Italy after extra time.

-1936-1939: Aston Villa
+1936–1939: Aston Villa

-Aston Villa appointed Hogan as their manager in November 1936, following the club's first ever relegation the previous season.
+Aston Villa appointed 54 year-old Hogan as their manager in November 1936, following the club's first ever relegation the previous season.
 Villa board member Frederick Rinder had witnessed Hogan leading Austria to the final of the 1936 Olympics and persuaded him to return to England.
 Arriving at Villa, Hogan outlined his philosophy: "I am a teacher and lover of constructive football with every pass, every kick, every movement an object."
 He won promotion back to the top flight and reached the FA Cup semi-final in 1937–38 – however, the outbreak of World War II meant that his players were paid off whilst Villa Park was commandeered by the War Office, and Hogan left before his managerial career at the club had chance to really take off.